RescuedLace/BedrockStrongholdApproximator/README.md

-# A general idea of the location
+# A general area tool

 I'm working on figuring out how to make it more precise (or occasionally any at all) It might save a few eyes now though